Air Rifle and Air Pistol group meets the second and fourth Thursday of each month in the clubhouse from 5:30 PM - 8:00 PM.

 Lunch tickets are $10 - sign-up in advance is mandatory.

-Meals will not be available to purchase after Wednesday, November 12, 2025, due to this being a catered meal.
+Meals will not be available to purchase after Thursday, November 6, 2025, due to this being a catered meal.
+CATERS NEED COUNT A WEEK AHEAD!